Skip to main content

 All cells in the nervous system that are not neurons are called glial cells.

-In the nervous system of vertebrates, there are 2 to 10 times as many glial cells as neurons.
+The nervous system of vertebrates contains 2 to 10 times as many glial cells as neurons.
+According to recent studies, the ratio is 1 to 15, or 2 glial cells for every 3 neurons.6

-Glial cells do not send signals, but support nerve cells.
+Glial cells do not send signals; instead, they support nerve cells.

-Astrocytes (astroglia) is the name of these cells in the central nervous system. (brain / spinal cord)
+Astrocytes (astroglia) is the name given to these cells in the central nervous system.
+(Brain / spinal cord)

-These cells are called mantle cells (satellite cells) if they occur in the body (peripherally).
+These cells are called mantle cells (satellite cells) when they occur in the body (peripherally).

 2.2.
 Oligodendrocytes (CNS) / Schwann cells (peripheral)

-Form the myelin sheaths around axons in the CNS.
-In the periphery, these are called Schwann cells.
+In the central nervous system, they form the myelin sheaths around axons.
+In the peripheral nervous system, these are called Schwann cells.

 2.3.
 Ependymal cells

-Form a single-cell layer (the ependyma) in the ventricles of the CNS, which separates the cerebrospinal fluid (CSF) from the brain tissue.
+They form a single-celled layer (the ependyma) in the ventricles of the central nervous system, which separates the cerebrospinal fluid (CSF) from the brain tissue.

 2.4.
 Microglia

-Microglia are immune effector cells in the CNS.
-They only formally belong to the glial cell family.
-More precisely, they are cells of the mononuclear-phagocytic system.
+Microglia are immune effector cells in the central nervous system.
+They belong to the glial cell family only in a technical sense.
+More precisely, they are cells of the mononuclear phagocytic system.

-Fundamental: Stevens, Polleux, Barres (2021): The Cells of the Nevrous System.
+Basic text: Stevens, Polleux, Barres (2021): The Cells of the Nervous System.
 In: Kandel, Koester, Mack, Siegelbaum (2021): Principles of Neuronal Science.

 3. Synapses

-Synapses are the junctions through which nerve cells communicate with each other.
+Synapses are the junctions through which nerve cells communicate with one another.

 There are

-• electrical synapses, which transmit electrical signals directly and therefore very quickly, but this is only possible to smaller neurons, and
+• electrical synapses, which transmit electrical signals directly and therefore very quickly; however, this is only possible in smaller neurons, and

-• chemical synapses in which the signal is mediated via neurotransmitters, which firstly enables modulating control and secondly amplification of the signal so that larger neurons can also be addressed.
+• chemical synapses, in which the signal is transmitted via neurotransmitters, which, first, allows for modulatory control and, second, amplifies the signal so that larger neurons can also be targeted.

-While muscle cells are usually only excitatory controlled by a single motor neuron and each individual signal causes muscle activation, neurons in the brain are networked with each other in multiple and redundant ways, can be connected to each other in an excitatory or inhibitory manner and require the interaction of many signals (often 50 to 100) for activation.
+While muscle cells are usually controlled excitatorily by a single motor neuron, and each individual signal causes muscle activation, neurons in the brain are interconnected in a complex and redundant manner; they can be connected in an excitatory or inhibitory manner and require the interaction of many signals (often 50 to 100).

 • mostly GABAergic